Logo for Healing Hearts Counseling

 If you’re noticing difficult patterns in your relationships, especially with parents, partners or people in power and you’re tired of the emotional weight.
 Let’s talk.

-🌿 Online in Maryland, Nevada and South Carolina
+• Online in Maryland, Nevada, South Carolina and Vermont.

 You don’t have to figure this out alone.
 You don’t have to carry it forever.
 Healing is possible and it starts with one brave step.